JessicaGCooper/Sprint-Challenge--JavaScript/README.md

 In Explicit Binding the ‘this’ keyword is used with dot notation and when the function containing ‘this’ is invoked (also using dot notation), ‘this’ refers to whatever object is left of the dot.

-In New Binding the ‘this’ keyword is used within a constructor function and the ‘new’ keyword is used to create objects which refer back to the constructor function and it’s properties and methods.
-Within New Binding the ‘this’ keyword will refer to whatever . . .
+In New Binding the ‘this’ keyword is used within a constructor function and the ‘new’ keyword is used to create objects which refer back to the constructor function where properties are defined using the 'this' keyword, for example this.name = properties.name, and it’s properties and methods.
+Within New Binding the ‘this’ keyword will refer to whatever object(and it's properties) is to the left of the dot, when any property or method is called for the objects created by the 'new' keyword with reference to the constructor function (or class).

+Explicit binding occurs when the .call, .apply, or .bind methods are used.
+It is called Explicit binding becasue the method will directly indicate what 'this' is supposed to reference as a paramater of the method.

 5. Why do we need super() in an extended class?